 The full name of each author, affiliation of each author at the time research was completed and addressed to each author including full postal address, telephone, and email addresses.
-Where more than one author has contributed to the articles, please provide detail information for the corresponding author.
-The detail information about the author will be placed on ABOUT THE AUTHORS page.
+Where more than one author has contributed to the articles, please provide detailed information for the corresponding author.
+The detailed information about the author will be placed on ABOUT THE AUTHORS page.

 Keywords are an important part of abstract writing.
 Authors should select a maximum of 5 keywords that are specific and reflect what is essential about the articles.
 Keywords and the article classification should be provided after the abstract.

 JEL Classification Numbers

 Authors should add 1- 3 JEL Classification Number.
 Information guide for the Journal of Economic Literature (JEL) can be found at https://www.aeaweb.org/jel/guide/jel.php